Senior Captain (Pilot)

 -

-Maintain peak situational awareness and safety standards throughout all phases of flight.
+Maintain situational awareness and exercise sound judgment throughout all phases of flight.

 Aircraft Readiness & Compliance